 - What is the Yuba College school code for FAFSA entry?

-- Where do I get a PIN to sign my FAFSA?
+- Where do I create an FSA ID to sign my FAFSA?

 - How do I apply for a CalGrant?